auraecosystem/Kubu-core/README.md

 active nicknames and optionally include memo tags for exchange/service routing.

 ## Project Overview
+Kubu A decentralized network where people, businesses, services, and applications can own nicknames and use them as payment and identity endpoints.

 KUBU Core is the reference node and wallet implementation for the KUBU network.
 It includes: